@sustainpsu

 Yes, Penn State measures the sustainability literacy of students.
 The first assessment was conducted in 2018 across the student body.
 The assessment results were reviewed, and a redesign of the assessment was undertaken in 2022.
 In early August of 2022, the assessment group, comprised of faculty, staff, and students, produced the final draft of the Student Sustainability Survey.
 The 38-question survey includes cognitive, affective, and behavioral components to gauge overall sustainability knowledge and beliefs.
 The survey was launched on August 22nd, 2022 and remained open until November 18th, 2022.
 Recommendations from the assessment results, as reported to the Faculty Senate, included a call for an annual, university-wide Sustainability Literacy Assessment

-Plans are in place to conduct the next system-wide assessment in the fall of 2025.
+Plans are underway to conduct the next system-wide assessment in the autumn of 2025.

 Learn more about Penn State’s progress on the UN’s Sustainable Development Goals HERE and on progress towards SGD 17 HERE.